jayrajroshan/Articles/PoA.md

 First we want to create some accounts which we will use to interact with the network.
 We will create an account in Node 1 and store all the data for that account in folder 1node and another in Node 2 and the store the data in 2node.
 We will use geth to make the account.
 In the terminal, enter:

-    geth --datadir /your-directory/blockchain/data/1node account new You will be prompted to enter a password for this account, enter a sui
+    geth --datadir /your-directory/blockchain/data/1node account new You will be prompted to enter a password for this account, enter a suitable password and remember it.
+The account will then be created and we'll get a public address of the key.
+This address will be used to identify the account on the netwo